 Step 4: The Guardianship Hearing will take place and all sides will present their facts.

 Everyone in attendance at the Hearing is given the chance to speak about the Guardianship matter.
 The Judge will usually hear from you, your attorney, the person who needs a Guardian, their attorney (if they hire one, or are appointed one), and the Court Evaluator.
 The Judge may also want to hear from any other family or interested parties who may attend the Hearing, so all sides of the story are on the record.

 Step 5: The Judge will make a Decision on whether a Guardian is necessary.

 Usually, the Judge will either make a decision at the end of the Hearing or they will wait a few days to make an official decision, in writing, after the Hearing ends.
 However, sometimes the Judge will not consider the Hearing finished after one meeting.
 There is a chance, if the Guardianship is contested, or the Court Evaluator needs more time to make their report, or if the Judge wants more information before making a decision, that the Hearing can be delayed or the results postponed.

 Step 6: If you are named Guardian, you will need to follow the set out requirements in order to get your Guardianship documents.

 If the Court does award you Guardianship over your loved one, there are still a number of things you will be required to do before you can act on their behalf.
 You will need to get a Commission, which is the official paperwork giving you authority as a Guardian.
 In order to be given that Commission, you will need to complete an educational course about Guardianship, and, often, you will be required to post a Bond.

-To speak with a knowledgeable Guardianship attorney today about this process and whether it would be right for you and your loved one, please contact Cohen & Cohen Law Group, P.C. at 718-275-7779.
+To speak with a knowledgeable Guardianship attorney today about this process and whether it would be right for you and your loved one, please contact COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. at 718-275-7779.